Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 4. Hardware (The Body)

-Input Devices: These are used to give instructions or data to the computer.
+Input Devices: The input device are used to give instructions or data to the computer.

 CPU (Central Processing Unit):

-Output Devices: These show the results after processing.
+Output Devices: These show the results after processing the input.

 Examples: Monitor, Printer, Speakers